GoogleCloudPlatform/cloud-foundation-fabric/fast/README.md

 ### Multitenant organizations

-FAST has built-in support for complex multitenant organizations, where each tenant has complete control over a separate hierarchy rooted in a top-level folder.
-This approach is particularly suited for large enterprises or governments, where country-level subsidiaries or government agencies have a wide degree of autonomy within a shared GCP organization managed by a central entity.

-FAST implements multitenancy via [dedicated stages](stages-multitenant) for tenant-level bootstrap and resource management, which configure separate hierarchies within the organization rooted in top-level folders, so that subsequent FAST stages (networking, security, data, etc.) can be used directly for each tenant.
+FAST has built-in support for two types of multitenancy implemented in [stage 1](stages/1-resman/README.md):

+- lightweight tenants that need extensive control over part of the organizational hierarchy, including potential use of their own billing account
+- complex tenants that need to behave like their own landing zone inside a shared GCP organization

+The first approach allows easy creation of branches with loose guardrails in place and wide control over their resources, and is suited where tenants implement highly specialized, custom architectures and don't need FAST compliance inside their own branch.

+The second approach is used when tenants need to behave as their own landing zone, and direct use of FAST stage 2s and 3s inside the tenant space is desired to achieve a full Landing Zone for each tenant.
+This approach leverages [dedicated stages](stages-multitenant) for tenant-level bootstrap and resource management that are run after organization-wide bootstrap and resource management.
 The diagram below shows the relationships between organization-level and tenant-level stages.

 <p align="center">
   <img src="stages-multitenant/stages.svg" alt="Stages diagram">